 The New Shiny is… Boring

 The problem is not that these tools aren’t great and wonderful, they absolutely are!
-Automation tooling has come a long way over the last fifteen years, and so much more can be done by smaller teams (or individuals) than ever before.
+Automation tooling has come a long way over the last 15-20 years, and so much more can be done by smaller teams (or individuals) than ever before.
 The problem is that growing companies are always putting the cart before the horse.